rgrannell1/kea/README.md

 * Programs are built in a lego-like manner; stacking small, uniquely-purposed functions into a larger program.

-* Like Ruby and Javascript, Arrow has a shorthand syntax for creating functions to R.
+* Like Ruby and JavaScript, Arrow has a shorthand syntax for creating functions to R.

 * Arrow implements jQuery-like chaining methods without using R's bulkier object-orientation systems.
-These methods are just as usable as those in Python or Javascript.
+These methods are just as usable as those in Python or JavaScript.
 This syntax is handy for interactive programming.

 * Arrow uses small but powerful naming conventions to make its programs optimally easy to write.